-Operational performance
+3. Operational performance

-We have had some minor inverter and shading issues during the year on our smaller roof projects which have been, or are in the process of being, resolved.
+We have had some minor inverter and shading issues during the year on our smaller roof projects.
 These issues have not had a material impact on the overall performance of the portfolio.

 The performance of the actual panels at all three larger sites, Wilmington, Crewkerne and Portworthy has been good.
 The performance ratio, or the efficiency with which the panels are converting solar irradiation into electricity, has been above target for all three projects.
 So, the panels are working well.